Princess Changping: In popular culture

-Changping had a greater impact on folklore and popular culture than history, with various stories revolving around the concept that she survived her early death.
+Changping had a greater impact in later folklore and popular culture than in history, with many stories telling of her miraculous survival of her father’s sword.

-The popular Cantonese opera The Flower Princess (dì nǚ huā (帝女花, dai3 neoi5 faa1)) features her and her beloved husband as its protagonists.
+The popular Cantonese opera The Flower Princess (dì nǚ huā (帝女花, dai3 neoi5 faa1)) features her and her beloved husband Zhou Xian as its protagonists.
 Based on its first script and other publications, the first adaption debuted in 1957 at the Lee Theatre.
 The opera was the basis for two film adaptations, Tragedy of the Emperor's Daughter (1959) directed by Wong Tin-lam and Princess Chang Ping (1976) directed by John Woo.

 In 1981, ATV Home adapted the play into a television drama titled Princess Cheung Ping (Chinese: 武侠帝女花), in a wuxia setting, starring Damian Lau, Michelle Yim and David Chiang.
 In 2003, TVB produced Perish in the Name of Love, a television series loosely based on the original play.
 Steven Ma and Charmaine Sheh starred in the leading roles.

 A known tale about her tells that Changping became a nun after the fall of the Ming dynasty.
 She practiced martial arts and became a leader of the resistance movement against the Qing dynasty.
 She was nicknamed "One-Armed Divine Nun" (獨臂神尼) for her formidable martial art skills.
 One of her disciples was Lü Siniang (呂四娘), the heroine who assassinated the Yongzheng Emperor in folklore.

 Changping also appears as a major character in Louis Cha's novel Sword Stained with Royal Blood.
 She is called A'jiu in the novel and has a romantic relationship with the protagonist, Yuan Chengzhi.
 However at the end of the novel, after losing an arm and with her coming back to life, she decides to become a nun and she changes her name to Jiunan.

 Also, she has a minor role in The Deer and the Cauldron, another of Louis Cha's novels that is regarded as an unofficial sequel to Sword Stained With Royal Blood.
 In The Deer and the Cauldron, Jiunan becomes a martial arts teacher to the protagonist, Wei Xiaobao.